mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 A large, uh, virality of forms, how we could actually have that from quite manual to extremely automated.
 So, so what, what is the toolbox that you are talking about?
-Do, do I go to GitHub and is there a repository and I download, you know, uh, uh, a standard, um, platform engineering, um, poer plate coat, , and then I start customizing that to my needs?
+Do, do I go to GitHub and is there a repository and I download, you know, uh, uh, a standard, um, platform engineering, um, polar plate coat, , and then I start customizing that to my needs?

-Or how, how does that.
+Or how, how does that work.

 [00:26:34] **Luca:** Yeah, I love this question.
 This is such a good question because.
 It's actually something where I think we see the largest gap right now